!! or let us help you customize your own trip to Cuba !!

 How much cash to take?

-YOU CANNOT USE A U.S. CREDIT CARD or TRAVELLOR’S CHECKS yet.
+YOU CANNOT USE A U.S. CREDIT CARDS yet.
 This may change at any moment.

 At the time of this writing, Cuba has transitioned from the Cuban Convertible Peso (CUC) back to the Cuban Peso (CUP) and is now using the EURO as the official foreign currency, though the US dollar continues to be used on the street.
 We will keep you posted.
 Drinks (water, beer or colas) run from the equivalent of $1-5 each.

 You are allowed to bring $400 of goods back to the U.S. You are NOT allowed to bring back alcohol and cigars.
-Depending on your interest in art and mixed drinks, we suggest you change $500-$1000 to Euros before leaving the US.
-Or change $600 into Euros and bring $400 in US dollars.
+Depending on your interest in art and mixed drinks, we suggest you bring $500-$1000 in mostly large, clean, unmarked, and undamaged bills.

 Cuba uses 110 volts and the same outlets as the U.S. They have begun using 220 for some outlets but they are marked.